alexgoodestudio/flashcards-deployment/README.md

     ```

 3. Add, commit, and push all your changes to GitHub.
 4. Deploy to Render by connecting the GitHub repo with a Static Site.
+(For a reminder of how to do this, you can reference the module on frontend deployment.)
 5. Follow [Render's directions](https://render.com/docs/deploy-create-react-app#using-client-side-routing) to enable refreshing the page on your app.

 ## Connecting Your Deployed Frontend & Backend